How to optimise images for web online

 Check the photo size

 It is 4000 Pixels wide and 2666 Pixels in height with a resolution of 300 Pixels/Inch, and it is a huge 5.4 MB – 5400KB.
-Uploading such large photos to your website will have a detrimental effect on how quickly your website or blog loads and this will have a direct impact on potential clients, people are impatient and will navigate away to another website if it takes too long to load.
+Uploading such large photos to your website will have a detrimental effect on how quickly your website or blog loads.
+This will have a direct impact on potential clients.
+People are impatient and will navigate away to another website if it takes too long to load.

 Editing the photo

-There are numerous online photo editors, I chose Pixlr Online Photo Editor for my post.
-Once you have opened the Pixlr website you will see an Open Image tab, click on it and navigate to your photo, or drag it onto the webpage:
+There are many online photo editors, I chose Pixlr Online Photo Editor for my post.
+Once you have opened the Pixlr website.
+You will see an Open Image tab, click on it and navigate to your photo, or drag it onto the webpage:

 Once you have located the image, you will see this box: